- Search The Registry

 - Creating Support

 *The birth of Gregory Hines is marked on this date in 1946.
 He was a Black tap dancer, choreographer, dramatic and comic actor, singer, and director.

-From New York City he became involved in show business as a toddler.
+As a toddler in New York City, he became involved in show business.
 Hines was the brother of actor/dancer Maurice Hines.
 When he was two, his father had him in a dance act with his older brothers.
 Hines polished his dancing skills with master tap dancer Henry Le Tang.
 He was five when his father teamed Gregory with his big brother, Jake, to form the Hines Kids and later the Hines Brothers.
 The siblings spent much of their early careers dancing at the Apollo Theater and learned from such famed fellow performers as the Nicholas Brothers and Sandman Sims.

 In 1954, at eight years old, he debuted on Broadway in the musical The Girl in Pink Tights.
-In 1963, they became Hines, Hines and Dad, which started a ten-year stretch on the nightclub circuit and on television.
+In 1963, they became Hines, Hines, and Dad, which started ten years on the nightclub circuit and television.
 They also went abroad.
 In 1973, he left his brother and father's act to form a jazz-rock group called Severance.
-He eventually came back to New York, where later that same year he launched a distinguished Broadway career that earned him a Tony (for playing Jelly Roll Morton in George C. Wolfe's musical tribute Jelly's Last Jam in 1992), three additional Tony nominations, and a Theater World Award.
+He eventually came back to New York, where later that same year, he launched a distinguished Broadway career that earned him a Tony (for playing Jelly Roll Morton in George C. Wolfe's musical tribute Jelly's Last Jam in 1992), three additional Tony nominations, and a Theater World Award.

 Ten years later, he starred in the family comedy The Gregory Hines Show.
 Though short-lived, he was seen on TV’s Will and Grace.
 In addition, he did voice work for the Blues Clues Adventure, Big Blue's Treasure Hunt, and the children's series Little Bill.
 Hines also appeared in Things You Can Tell Just by Looking at Her (2000) and Bojangles (2001), in which he portrayed the title role of legendary dancer Bill "Bojangles" Robinson.
 Hines made his final film appearance in the 2003 feature The Root.